Yoruba language: Writing systems

 The pronunciation of the letters without diacritics corresponds more or less to their International Phonetic Alphabet equivalents, except for the labial–velar consonant [k͡p] (written p) and [ɡ͡b] (written gb), in which both consonants are pronounced simultaneously rather than sequentially.
 The diacritic underneath vowels indicates an open vowel, pronounced with the root of the tongue retracted (so ẹ is pronounced [ɛ̙] and ọ is [ɔ̙]). ṣ represents a postalveolar consonant [ʃ] like the English sh, y represents a palatal approximant like English y, and j a voiced palatal stop [ɟ], as is common in many African orthographies.

 In addition to the underdots, three further diacritics are used on vowels and syllabic nasal consonants to indicate the language's tones: an acute accent ´ for the high tone, a grave accent ` for the low tone, and an optional macron ¯ for the middle tone.
 These are used in addition to the underdots in ẹ and ọ.
 When more than one tone is used in one syllable, the vowel can either be written once for each tone (for example, *òó for a vowel [o] with tone rising from low to high) or, more rarely in current usage, combined into a single accent.
 In this case, a caron ˇ is used for the rising tone (so the previous example would be written ǒ), and a circumflex ˆ for the falling tone.

 In Benin, Yoruba uses a different orthography.
 The Yoruba alphabet was standardized along with other Benin languages in the National Languages Alphabet by the National Language Commission in 1975, and revised in 1990 and 2008 by the National Center for Applied Linguistics.

-In 2011, a Beninese priest-chief by the name of Tolúlàṣẹ Ògúntósìn devised his system based on a vision received in his sleep believed to have been granted from Oduduwa.
-This "Oduduwa alphabet" system has also received approval and support from other prominent chiefs in the Yorubaland region.
+In 2011, a Beninese priest-chief by the name of Tolúlàṣẹ Ògúntósìn devised a new script for Yoruba, based on a vision received in his sleep which he believed to have been granted by Oduduwa.
+This Oduduwa script has also received support from other prominent chiefs in the Yorubaland region of both countries.